Royal Brackla distillery

-Royal Brackla distillery is a Highland Scotch whisky distillery on the Cawdor Estate, near Nairn in Scotland.
-The distillery is operated by John Dewar & Sons Ltd for Bacardi.
+Royal Brackla distillery is a Highland single malt Scotch whisky distillery on the Cawdor Estate, near Nairn in Scotland.

 History

 The Brackla distillery was built in 1812 by Captain William Fraser of Brackla House on the estate of Cawdor Castle.
 In 1833 Brackla Distillery became the first whisky distillery to be granted a royal warrant by King William IV.
 Royal Brackla is one of three distilleries to bear the name 'Royal', the others being the active distillery Royal Lochnagar and the demolished distillery Glenury Royal.
 Queen Victoria renewed Brackla's royal warrant in 1838.

 In 1839 William Fraser & Co took over the distillery and it was passed from William Fraser to his son Robert Fraser in 1852.
 It was in 1878 that Robert Fraser disposed of the distillery to the firm Robert Fraser & Co and in 1879 the company was reconstructed as the Brackla Distillery Co Ltd.

 The 1897 prospectus reveals that the capital of the company was £100,000, divided into 40,000 preference and 60,000 ordinary shares.
 The Directors of the company were James Anderson, Wine Merchant, Leith, Andrew Usher of Northfield, John Usher of Norton and Walter C. Newbigging, distiller at Brackla.
 The Prospectus also reported:

 "Brackla's whisky has long been known as one of the best Highland malt whiskies in the market.
 The demand for it has for years been much in excess of the supply, and in order to cope with this demand considerable additions have recently been made to the distillery."

 The distillery and warehouse, at this time, was on a site of over 13 acres, this was held under lease from the Earl of Cawdor.

 In 1919 John Mitchel and James Leith of Aberdeen acquired the company but then sold it in 1926 to John Bisset & Co Ltd of Leith.
 They were taken over by the Distillers Company Ltd in 1943.